dmaier-couchbase/cb-jmx/README.md

 # Metric Approximation

-The service runs a job which gathers all the bucket level metrics every second.
+The service runs a job which gathers all the bucket level metrics every 5 seconds.
 Every metric is returned as a series of samples.
-The standard accuracy is 1 minute, which means that you get a series of 60 values per metric, which means that on side of Couchbase happened one measurement per second.
+The standard accuracy is 1 minute, which means that you get a series of 60 values per metric.
+This means that there is one measurement per second on side of Couchbase server.
 The MBeans are now approximating this series of values in order to provide a flat value.
 This flat value can then be plotted (see screen shot below).

 * Min: The minimum value of the series
 * Max: The maximum value of the series